Charlevoix: Socio-economic characteristics

 Today, the economic landscape has diversified and major factors in the local economy are now forestry, silica mining, agriculture and tourism.
 The forest education centre ‘Les Palissades’ or the ecological centre ‘Port-au-Saumon’ are important institutions for environmental education in the area.

 Transportation

 Quebec Route 138 is the major highway through the region, which closely follows the shoreline of the Saint Lawrence River.
 Between Baie-Saint-Paul and La Malbaie, the highway turns inland with Quebec Route 362 serving the riverside communities of Les Éboulements and Saint-Irénée.

-The Train de Charlevoix, a tourist rail service, links the coastal communities of Charlevoix to Quebec City.
+The Train de Charlevoix, a tourist rail service, linked the coastal communities of Charlevoix to Quebec City, from 2008 to 2024.

 Charlevoix Airport is a small regional airport serving the region.